hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 Ideally we want to input the more abundant and easily available data representation such as ordinary 2D images and be able to infer the most scene/object properties as possible – such as it's geometry, topology, appearance and so on – in a useful and standard representation for new media applications.

-In particular, multiview images are here "since forever" and we can avail all the progress that's been done in machine learning for computer vision and image processing

 ## Change of paradigm: AI Graphics